Financial Aid

 Clark College Grants and Waivers

 Clark College reserves a percentage of tuition revenue and offers these funds to students who are a Washington State resident or eligible for in-state tuition in the form of institutional grants and tuition waivers.
 Grants offered are based on need.
-The award is not prorated based enrollment level however, a minimum of six credits/units is required.
+The award is not prorated based enrollment intensity however, a minimum of three credits/units is required.

 Waivers offered may only be awarded to reduce the cost of tuition and cannot be applied toward fees or refunded directly to students.
-Tuition waivers are not prorated based on enrollment level and there is no minimum enrollment level.
+Tuition waivers are not prorated based on enrollment intensity and there is no minimum credit level.

 Work-Study

-Work study offers are awarded based on need to students who indicate they are interested in student employment on the FAFSA.
+Work-Study offers are awarded based on need.
 Funds are earned through employment on and off campus.
 Students must be enrolled in six or more credits/units per term.

 Federal Direct Loans